 Investment performance is also considered by the Board at every meeting, with a formal evaluation by the Committee each year.
 For the purposes of its ongoing monitoring, the Board receives reports from the Manager on investment activity, attribution, gearing, risk and performance.
-This enables the Board to assess the sources of positive and negative contribution to returns in terms of gearing and stock selection.
-While shorter term data is important, the assessment of the Manager's performance is now considered over a three year period, looking at comparisons against the benchmark and a peer group of other UK Equity Income investment companies.
+This allows the Board to assess the sources of positive and negative contribution to returns in terms of gearing and stock selection.
+While shorter term data is important, the assessment of the Manager's performance is also considered over a three year period, looking at comparisons against the benchmark and a peer group of other UK Equity Income investment companies.
 The period of three years matches the period between shareholder continuation votes, in the event that the NAV total return performance of the Company is less than that of the FTSE All-Share Index over the relevant three year period.
 This allows the Board to assess the management of the investment portfolio against the Company's investment objective on an ongoing basis together with performance against the Company's key performance indicators.
-The most recent performance period ended on 31 March 2022 and as the NAV total return was less than the total return for the FTSE All-Share Index over this period, a Resolution that the Company continue in existence was proposed and passed by shareholders at the AGM on 20 July 2022.
+The latest performance measurement period for this purpose was the three year period to 31 March 2025.
+Over this period the NAV total return (+26.6%) was greater than the total return for the FTSE All-Share Index (+23.3%) and accordingly a Resolution that the Company continues in existence will not be required at the forthcoming Annual General Meeting.

-The annual evaluation that took place in May 2023 included a presentation from the Portfolio Manager and the Manager's Head of Investment Trusts.
+The annual evaluation that took place in May 2025 included a presentation from the Portfolio Manager and the Manager's Head of Investment Trusts.
 This included reporting on the investment performance and its ability to successfully deliver the investment strategy for shareholders.
-The Manager also reported on the strength of its current business, progress on the integration of its business with that of Columbia Threadneedle Investments, the resources and opportunities that can be expected as part of the enlarged business and the continued support of the investment trust business.

-The Committee also considered the length of the notice period of the investment management contract and fees payable to the Manager, together with the standard of other services provided which include ESG, marketing, company secretarial and accounting services.
+The Committee also considered the length of the notice period of the investment management contract and fees payable to the Manager, together with the standard of other services provided which include administration, marketing, accounting and company secretarial services.